-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0 or 3-0) THTR 461 Acting IV: Auditioning (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
+(3-0) THTR 461 Acting IV: Auditioning (3 sem. hrs.)
 An overview and exploration of the skills and resources needed to successfully audition for live theatre or graduate school.
 Students prepare monologues and songs, develop an acting resume, and improve improvisation and cold reading skills relevant to auditions.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): THTR 161, 162; 261, 262; 175, 275.
-(3-0; 0-0) THTR 462 Acting IV: From Stage to Screen (3 sem. hrs.)
+Prerequisite(s): THTR 161, 162, 261, 262, 175, 275.
+(3-0) THTR 462 Acting IV: From Stage to Screen (3 sem. hrs.)
 Open to advanced acting students, this course requires an ability to understand and apply acting theory, a thorough knowledge of the language of the actor, and an ability to express oneself physically and vocally.
 Under the mentorship of a professional stage and screen actor, students learn to adapt their training to work for the camera.
-Scene work is performed on camera, increasing students' comfort level and providing a solid grounding in the technical considerations and language of the medium.
+Scene work is performed on camera, increasing students' comfort level, and providing a solid grounding in the technical considerations and language of the medium.
 Auditioning for film is also covered.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): THTR 161, 162; 261, 262; 175, 275 (0-0; 3-0) THTR 475 Voice and Movement IV (3 sem. hrs.)
+Prerequisite(s): THTR 161, 162, 261, 262, 175, 275.
+(3-0) THTR 475 Voice and Movement IV (3 sem. hrs.)
 This course encourages students to further develop their physical and vocal instruments, seeking deeper exploration and more creative expression.
 NB: Attendance at theatre performances is required.
-Prerequisite(s): THTR 262, 175, 275; 375.
-(3-0 or 3-0) THTR 480 Senior Seminar: Christianity and Theatre (3 sem. hrs.)
+Prerequisite(s): THTR 175, 262, 275, 375.
+(3-0) THTR 480 Senior Seminar: Christianity and Theatre (3 sem. hrs.)
 This senior seminar course is a retrospective of the 2000-year relationship between the Christian church and the theatre as institutions.
 Students will explore the views of historical theoreticians such as Plato, Aristotle, St. Augustine of Hippo, Francis Schaeffer, and Dorothy Sayers as well as contemporary Christian thinkers about the role of the arts (especially theatre) in culture.
 Students will examine and develop their own perspectives on the role of theatre in culture as an agent of change, and explore how their callings as Christians and theatre artists will contribute to the theatre industry after graduation.
 NB: Attendance at theatre performances is required.
-Prerequisite(s): THTR 130, 231 or 231; third or fourth year standing.
-(3-0 or 3-0) THTR 498 Professional Orientation (3 sem. hrs.)
-This course is designed to prepare the graduating BFA student for a career in the theatre.
-Topics include: resume and headshot preparation, financial management, interview skills, introduction to professional theatres, networking opportunities, self-production, creating a demo reel, getting an agent, establishing community, discipline and perseverance, and understanding Equity.
-Prerequisite(s): Upper level standing, admission to BFA Program.
-(3-0 or 3-0) THTR 499 Professional Internship (3 sem. hrs.)
+Prerequisite(s): THTR 130, 231 or 232; third- or fourth-year standing.
+(3-0) THTR 498 Professional Orientation (3 sem. hrs.)
+This course is designed to prepare students for a career in the theatre.
+Topics include resume and headshot preparation, financial management, interview skills, introduction to professional theatres, networking opportunities, self-production, creating a demo reel, getting an agent, establishing community, discipline and perseverance, and understanding Equity.
+Prerequisite(s): Upper-level standing.
+(3-0) THTR 499 Professional Internship (3 sem. hrs.)
 A supervised field placement enabling a student to work in the professional theatre.
 Students must spend a minimum of 100 hours in supervised work with an approved theatre company.
-Prerequisite(s): THTR 130, 161, 162; third or fourth year standing and department approval.
-(3-0 or 3-0) Travel Studies The following list of travel studies is provided for reference purposes and is not a comprehensive list.
-Not all travel studies are offered every year and travel studies may change nature and location periodically.
-Check for the annual travel study offerings and contact information, on the TWU Travel Study website.
-Department TS Location TS Program Focus Approximate Duration Who can participate?
-Arts, Media and Culture London Art, music, theatre 3 weeks Open to all TWU students Biological Sciences Hawaii Tropical biology 30 days TWU Science students Salt Spring Island Marine biology 30 days TWU Science students Business Asia International business 3 weeks TWU Business students get priority Ottawa Business law and government 3 weeks TWU Business students get priority Europe (fall and summer) International law and business 3 weeks TWU MBA students only Education Cameroon Education 3 weeks TWU Education students get priority Communications & Psychology Guatemala Cross-cultural communication and psychology 3 weeks Open to all TWU students Communications East Africa Cross-cultural communication and geography 3 weeks Open to all TWU students USA (New York) Media studies 11 days Open to all TWU students History/ Humanities Italy History and Christianity 3 weeks Open to all TWU students Greece History 3 weeks Open to all TWU students Human Kinetics Summer Olympics (event specific location every 4 years) Human kinetics and the Olympic Games 3 weeks Open to all TWU students Australia Socio-cultural aspects of sport 3 weeks Open to all TWU students World Cup Soccer (event specific location every 4 years) International sport and soccer 3 weeks Open to all TWU students Psychology Europe (Austria/Germany) European psychologies 3 weeks Open to all TWU students Argentina Spanish and psychology 3 weeks Open to all TWU students Religious Studies Israel Religious studies 3 weeks Open to all TWU students 8 Guatemala Religious studies and Spanish 3 weeks Open to all TWU students University Preparation UNIV 110 Scholarly Inquiry and Research Methods (2 sem. hrs.)
+Prerequisite(s): THTR 130, 161, 162; third- or fourth-year standing and department approval.
+(3-0) University Preparation UNIV 110 Scholarly Inquiry and Research Methods (2 sem. hrs.)
 Introduction to the skills and tools of information research in a high tech environment, beginning with topic analysis and ending with a sound, analytical research report.
 Emphasis is placed on development of critical thinking strategies, within the conventions of scholarly inquiry that are transferable to most information tasks.
 Skills developed through this course will have marketplace application.
 Prerequisite(s): None.